Kakwa 40

 FEATURES

-This fabric is dominantly woven UHMWPE fibers (known by the brand name Dyneema®) which is several times stronger and more abrasion resistant than traditional nylon pack fabrics.
+The Kakwa is available in two fabrics: Ultra 200X and UltraGrid.Ultra 200X is dominantly woven UHMWPE fibers (known by the brand name Dyneema®) which is several times stronger and more abrasion resistant than traditional nylon pack fabrics.
 This material is laminated to a film backing to make the material waterproof.
+This pack uses the new 'X' version which adds a tougher inner film.

 Hollow Aluminum Frame